harvardinformatics/TranscriptomeAssemblyEvaluation/genotyping/README.md

     gatk HaplotypeCaller --java-options "-Xmx32g"  -R /PATH/TO/NEW/INDEX/Mus_musculus.GRCm38.dna_sm.toplevel.fa -I split.dedupped_rg_added_sorted_SRR203276.bam --dont-use-soft-clipped-bases -stand-call-conf 20.0 -O MDC_maptoref_gatk4.vcf

+For samples that are know to be pools of separate individuals--BALB/c and wild pools analyzed in this study are comprised of 6 and eight individuals, respectively-- we also included the "--sample-ploidy" with our execution of HaplotypeCaller, specifying the diploid numbers of 12 and 16.

 ### Filtering variant calls
 We employ variant call filters recommended by the Broad Institute for genotypes derived from RNA-seq data.
 Note, identical filters are applied to both the MR and ST-derived genotypes.

     gatk VariantFiltration --java-options "-Xmx16g" -R /PATH/TO/NEW/INDEX/Mus_musculus.GRCm38.dna_sm.toplevel.fa -V MDC_maptoref_gatk4.vcf -window 35 -cluster 3 --genotype-filter-name FS --genotype-filter-expression "FS > 30.0" --genotype-filter-name QD --genotype-filter-expression "QD < 2.0" -O filtered_MDC_maptoref_gatk4.vcf

+## Collapsing Trinity assembly into SuperTranscripts

+To construct putative non-redundant assemblies for genotyping, we collapsed Trinity assemblies into SuperTranscripts using the python script provided with Trinity version 2.6.5, Trinity_gene_splice_modeler.py.
+This approach collapses sets of contigs belonging to the same Trinity component (i.e. belonging to the same Trinity "gene").
+As described by [Davidson et al. 2017, Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1284-1), and to directly quote the [Trinity developers](https://github.com/trinityrnaseq/trinityrnaseq/wiki/SuperTranscripts), "A SuperTranscript is constructed by collapsing unique and common sequence regions among splicing isoforms into a single linear sequence."

+## ST Genotyping
+We inferred genotypes using custom modifications run_variant_calling.py, a wrapper provided with Trinity.
+This script implements the Broad Institute best practices pipeline that we have documented above.
+Because we used a more recent version of GATK (version 4) than was initially available since this script was made available, For all analyses, we modified the script to point to a local install of version 4.
+Parameters were provided to match those used in MR genotyping with respect to sjdb overhang and ploidy.
+As already noted, the same set of filters were imposed on the variant calls to produce a final, filtered set.